Doctors Note Logo

 If you experience symptoms beyond taste—such as itching, swelling, or breathing problems—this could signal a true allergy.

-If you're concerned about physical reactions to cilantro or other foods, try Ubie's free AI-powered Food Allergy symptom checker to help determine whether your symptoms warrant medical attention.
+If you're concerned about physical reactions to cilantro or other foods, you can check your symptoms with Ubie's free AI-powered tool to quickly understand whether what you're experiencing requires medical attention.

 Symptoms of a True Cilantro Allergy